On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

+Now consider the strategy $S_2$ after the offset has been fixed.
+The query interval is chosen uniformly at random, so from the perspective of stored keys, the four special intervals with $S_2$ are completely random.
+This means that from the perspective of the stored keys, all intervals are symmetric both with $S_1$ and $S_2$.

-To prove that the hash function is 2-independent, we need to consider pairs of two stored keys, and pairs involving the query and one stored key.
-In either case, we can just look at the distribution into intervals, since the position within an interval is truly random.
-Moreover, by symmetry between intervals, we only need to understand the probability of the two keys landing in the same interval (which we call a ``collision'').
+All that remains is to understand the probability of the two keys landing in the same interval.
+We call this a ``collision''.
 We need to balance the strategies so that the collision probability is exactly $1/\sqrt n$.

-Since stored keys are symmetric, the probability of $q$ and $x$ colliding is $1/n$ times the expected number of items in $Q$, which is exactly $\sqrt n$ with both strategies.
-Thus $h(q)$ and $h(x)$ are independent no matter how we mix $S_1$ and $S_2$.
+Since all stored keys are treated symmetrically, this is equivalent to saying that the expected number of collisions among stored keys is $\binom{n}{2}/ \sqrt{n}= \frac{1}{2} n^{1.5} - \frac{1}{2} \sqrt{n}$.